-faith, trauma, womanhood, motherhood, and therapy.
+faith, trauma, womanhood, and motherhood.

-it's all about that Q & A cause let's be real, we all got questions.
+it's all about that Q & A

 What happened after the birth of Adeline?

 10 days postpartum I experienced a mass blood hemorrhage that resulted in 9 blood transfusions, an open hysterectomy and a 5 day hospital stay.